basrem/openmrs-module-initializer/readme/jsonkeyvalues.md

 ## Domain 'jsonkeyvalues'
 The **jsonkeyvalues** subfolder contains JSON configuration files that help provide custom configurations at runtime.
-Those JSON files are simple key values pairs, very much like global properties but that won't be persisted.
+Those JSON files are simple key-value pairs, very much like global properties but that won't be persisted.
 This is how this domain may look like:
 ```bash
 jsonkeyvalues/
   └── config.json
 ```
 We envision its typical use as providing _identifiers_ of objects that are needed to configure other objects.
-For instance a report definition may depend on a certain concept, and although the report definition itself may never change, the concept used in the report definition may be different from an implementation to another.
+For instance, a report definition may depend on a certain concept, and although the report definition itself may never change, the concept used in the report definition may be different from one implementation to another.

 ###### JSON key-values configuration file example:
 ```json